JuliaML/TableTransforms.jl/README.md

 - [FeatureTransforms.jl](https://github.com/invenia/FeatureTransforms.jl)
   has transforms, but they are not fully revertible.
-Some transforms such as `MeanStdScaling` are constructed for a specific table and cannot be fed in the middle of a pipeline.
+Some transforms such as `MeanStdScaling` are constructed for a specific table and cannot be inserted in the middle of a pipeline.
 - [AutoMLPipeline.jl](https://github.com/IBM/AutoMLPipeline.jl) relies on
   a Python stack via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
   They provide pipelines with Julia's pipe `|>` operator and follow a